AllianceSCC/ASCC_website_academic/content/home/slider.md

 [[item]]
   #title = "Left"
-  content = "'Under [Dr. Hagan's] mentorship, I learned how to more effectively conduct these types of analyses, produce reproducible code, and better utilize version control tools such as GitHub.
+  content = "'Under [Dr. Hagan's] mentorship, I learned how to more effectively conduct analyses [in R], produce reproducible code, and better utilize version control tools such as GitHub.
 Ada also often made several resources tailored to women of color, LGBTQ+, and Black students more accessible to me, and encouraged me to utilize them.' - Mia G." align = "center"

   overlay_color = "#000000"  # An HTML color value.